-Grapes, apples and strawberries these trees are very rich in pectin a type of soluble fiber that helps lower LDL.
+Grapes, apples and strawberries these trees are very rich in pectin a type of soluble fibre that helps lower LDL.

 Having a bowl of oatmeal or oat-based cereal for breakfast is an easy first step to improving your cholesterol.

-It provides you with 1 to 2 grams of soluble fiber and an extra 0.5 gram each.
+It provides you with 1 to 2 grams of soluble fibre and an extra 0.5 gram each.
 If you add a banana or some strawberries.

-The daily recommendation for fiber is 20 to 30 grams with 5 to 10 grams obtained from soluble fiber.
+The daily recommendation for fibre is 20 to 30 grams with 5 to 10 grams obtained from soluble fibre.
 Having a bowl of oatmeal for breakfast daily is another easy way to lower your high cholesterol level.

-The high soluble fiber content in oatmeal helps lower LDL.
-It produces the absorption of cholesterol into your bloodstream fiber also fills you up quickly and helps you avoid mindless eating.
+The high soluble fibre content in oatmeal helps lower LDL.
+It produces the absorption of cholesterol into your bloodstream fibre also fills you up quickly and helps you avoid mindless eating.

 Eat a bowl of oatmeal for breakfast daily you can also add oatmeal to smoothies or use it in baked goods.

-Soy is another superfood that is high in fiber low in saturated fat and free of cholesterol.
+Soy is another superfood that is high in fibre low in saturated fat and free of cholesterol.